 The impact of the coronavirus on the world of work is ongoing and in at least one way, the ramifications are affecting the privacy of remote workers.
 What do I mean?
 Well, one of the hottest types of software to fly off the shelves these days is employee monitoring software.
 With more people telecommuting than ever before, companies want to make sure that their people are indeed working.
 Is that a good thing or a bad thing?

-There are a lot of employee monitoring software out there, capable of keeping a careful watch on the work you are doing (or not doing it) when the boss isn’t around.
+There are a lot of software to monitor employees out there, capable of keeping a careful watch on the work you are doing (or not doing it) when the boss isn’t around.
 They are produced by companies like Teramind, Digital Reasoning, Interguard, Time Doctor, VeriClock.
 InnerActiv, ActivTrack and Hubstaff; just to name a few.
 ActivTrak, Teramind and InnerActive have all reported a boom in sales recently.
 Here are a few quotes from The Guardian on how some of these technologies work.

 To monitor productivity, software can measure proxies such as the number of emails being sent, websites visited, documents and apps opened and keystrokes.
 Over time it can build a picture of typical user behavior and then alert when someone deviates.
 “If it’s normal for you to send out 10 emails, type 5,000 keystrokes and be active on a computer for three hours a day, if all of a sudden you are only active for one hour or typing 1,000 keystrokes, there seems to be a dip in productivity,” said Miller.